Heather B. Swann

-Heather B. Swann (born 1961) is an Australian contemporary artist known for her expressive surrealist sculptural objects, often combined with installation, performance and drawings.
-Her work draws on artisanal traditions, carving, modelling and tailoring materials to stretch, twist and manipulate her creaturely forms that are at once whimsical and darkly ambiguous.
-She has received numerous recognition for her work, and her pieces are held in prominent collections, including the National Gallery of Australia, Dubbo Regional Gallery and the Ian Potter Museum of Art.
+Heather B. Swann (born 1961 in Hobart, Tasmania) is an Australian contemporary artist known for her expressive surrealist sculptural objects, alongside paintings, ink drawings and performance work.
+Swann is interested in the human condition, ‘the intensity of emotions and passions, our deep longing, our desire, our sensuousness and our sensuality’.
+She has received significant recognition for her work, which is held in prominent collections including the National Gallery of Australia, National Gallery of Victoria and the Art Gallery of South Australia.

+Career

-" My work is a way of holding on to the world.
+"My work is a way of holding on to the world.
 My sculptures and drawings are figurative and modernist in expression, with curved forms, an insistent use of black and a marked surrealist accent."

+Heather B. Swann has held over 20 solo exhibitions in commercial and public galleries since 1993.
+Her work since 2020 has explored figures drawn from the mythology of Classical Greece, in particular the story of Leda and the Swan.
+With influences ranging from myth to science, emotion to world history, Swann's work engages with a poetics of intimacy, a dark and surreal presence that translates these atavistic instincts into material form.